IrynaPaltseva/todo_list/README.txt

 Persistent storage: Tasks are stored in a csv file and are loaded upon starting the application, allowing users to continue working on their To-Do list across multiple sessions.

 Usage:
-Install Python on your local machine if you don't have it already.
+Change the resolution of the screen on your device to 100% Install Python on your local machine if you don't have it already.
 Clone the repository: git clone https://github.com/IrynaPaltseva/todo_list.git Run the application